-How to Design Plant Based Milk into Your Coffee Shop Menu?
+How to Design Plant Based Milk into Your Coffee Shop Menu

 In our previous two Plant Based Alternative Coffee Blogs, we have discussed the various plant based milk available and how they froth different to dairy.
-In this Coffee Blog, we are going to look at how can you incoroperate plant-based milk drinks into your menu design.
+In this Coffee Blog, we are going to look at how can you incorperate plant-based milk drinks into your menu design.

 But don’t be tempted to offer every type of plant-based milk you can find.
-As with dairy, they are parishable goods, so you don’t want waste money on spoiled stock.
+As with dairy, they are perishable goods, so you don’t want waste money on spoiled stock.
 Always keep an eye on how quickly you are getting through your stock and order them accordingly.

 Nut and Soya Allergies